Cavaletti

-Spaced as ground rails between 3 and 3.5 ft apart, cavaletti encourage a horse maintain a shorter stride at a trot or jog, spaced farther apart, a row of cavaletti encourage a longer, more extended trot stride.
+Spaced as ground rails between 3 and 3.5 ft apart, cavaletti encourage a horse to maintain a shorter stride at a trot or jog.
+Spaced further apart, a row of cavaletti encourage a longer, more extended trot stride.
 Beginning at approximately 6 to 7 ft apart, they encourage a slow canter or lope and spaced at intervals of 9 to 12 ft, depending on the size and stride of the individual horse, they help regulate a horse's proper pace as it approaches or departs from a jumping obstacle.

 In modern use, cavaletti are used not only for training, but also in some types of horse show competition such as trail horse classes for western riders, and very basic beginning jumper classes.
 They are not only used as jumps or ground rails, but can also be used to define corridors for training exercises or in trail horse or driving classes.

 There are potential safety issues associated with cavaletti.
 The standards need to be designed to be a compromise that will be stable if lightly struck by a horse's leg or hoof, yet move or give way if tripped over or hit with force.
 Standards need to be designed so that a horse cannot catch a leg in the "X" standard if they attempt to evade or run out on the cavaletti.
 Cavaletti not designed to be stacked could fall in a dangerous manner if stacked and then knocked down.
 Edges of standards should be squared or rounded in a manner to avoid presenting sharp edges if struck by a horse or a falling rider.